openstack-archive/fuel-docs/pages/reference-architecture/0018-red-hat-differences.rst

 distribution of OpenStack powered by Fuel.
-Because Red Hat offers support for a subset of all available open source packages, the reference architecture has been slightly modified to meet Red Hat's support requirements to provide a highly available OpenStack cluster.
+Because Red Hat offers support for a subset of all available open source packages, the reference architecture has been slightly modified to meet Red Hat's support requirements to provide a highly available OpenStack environment.

 Below is the list of modifications: